 - 25-40% of all traffic and lead generation comes from earned media.

-From these statistics alone, it is clear that media outreach has played a major role in PR effectiveness and more and more existing companies are implementing it to reach a larger audience.
-For this reason, when building a startup, it is important to establish media outreach in marketing strategies from the beginning.
+From these statistics alone, it is clear that media outreach has played a major role in PR effectiveness.
+In fact, more and more existing companies are implementing it to reach a larger audience.
+For this reason, when building a startup, it is important to establish media outreach strategies from the beginning.

 2) Benefits of media outreach in marketing

-Media outreach and public relations now go hand in hand for any startups that are trying to emerge into their target market, which is clear from the statistics provided above.
+Media outreach and public relations now go hand-in-hand for any startups that are trying to emerge into their target market.
+This is evident from the statistics provided above.
 There are several reasons why that is the case: